microsoft/vscode-dev-containers/README.md

 - Or manually copy the contents of one of folders in the `containers` directory into your project.
 Typically you can just copy the `.devcontainer` folder ignore everything else.
 See the definition's `README` for details.

+## Adding a definition to an existing public or private repo

+You can easily share a customized dev container definition for your project by simply adding files like `.devcontainer/devcontainer.json` to source control.
+By including these files in your repository, anyone that opens a local copy of your repo in VS Code will be automatically asked if they want reopen the folder in a container instead if the [Remote Development](https://aka.ms/vscode-remote/download/extension) extension pack is installed.

+Beyond the advantages of having your team use a consistent environment and tool-chain, doing this can make it easier for new contributors or team members to get productive quickly.
+First-time contributors will require less guidance and are less likely to either submit issues or contribute code with issues that are related to environment setup.

 ## Testing a definition

 If you want to test a definition before choosing one: